SocketCluster/socketcluster/README.md

 ```

 The socketcluster-client script is called socketcluster.js (located in the main socketcluster-client directory)
-- You should include it in your HTML page using a <script> tag in order to interact with SocketCluster.
+- You should include it in your HTML page using a &lt;script&gt; tag in order to interact with SocketCluster.
+For more details on how to use socketcluster-client, go to https://github.com/topcloud/socketcluster-client

 ## How to use